-David Donalson found wine later in life when his wife informed him they needed to become more cultured and took a wine appreciation class on their honeymoon.
+David Donalson found wine later in life when his wife informed him that they needed to become more cultured and took a wine appreciation class on their honeymoon.
 Almost immediately the wine bug set in, leading down the path that would eventually lead to him leaving a career as a school teacher in 2011 to help open a new arm of a local retail chain as the wine buyer.
-During his tenure there, managing over 3,000 different wines, he was also able to attain the title of Certified Sommelier in 2013 and stood on the podium of the TEXSOM Best Sommelier Competition the last 3 years running.
+During his tenure there managing over 3,000 different wines, he stood on the podium of the TexSom Best Sommelier Competition from 2015-2017 before earning his Advanced Sommelier certification in 2018.
 David now works for Classified Wines as a marketing manager for Dallas/Fort Worth representing some of the best wines in the world.

 Bill Elsey is currently the Wine Director for Pappas Bros.
 Steakhouse in Downtown Houston.
 In this role, he has had the privilege of shaping the wine program from the ground up, which now offers more than 2,500 wine selections, highlighting the greatest wines from around the globe.
 Winner of the Texas Best Sommelier Competition in 2011, he is also a proud member of the TEXSOM volunteer team.
 Being a part of such an educational and influential conference is something he looks forward to every year.